mcmikels/FFB/README.md

 Update 11/1/17

 Added historical.py, which attempts to fit for the pythagorean exponent.
 It gives a different number than my inelegant method did.
 It also spits out a plot of the different fits.
 The program takes the csv file historical.csv.

+Update 11/22/17

+Updated the input files and did some housecleaning on the various programs.
+Added a couple new plots to the win_exp program.